sys-ronin/rough_docu/contradiction.md

 ---

-## 9. Conclusion
+## 11. Conclusion

 The system described in this document works.
-It uses no central database, no transaction manager, no TPM, no background processes, and no long‑term caching of trust.
+It uses no central database, no transaction manager, no TPM, no key iteration (because the password is not the encryption key), no background processes, and no long‑term caching of trust.
+The traditional “application layer” has dissolved into the data itself – the JSON files and UUID pointers determine the flow of execution.
 Yet it performs secure, portable, hardware‑bound encryption; resurrects deleted items from Git history; coordinates across multiple independent storage locations; and runs on any machine with Python and Git.

 These properties contradict many widely taught assumptions.
 I do not claim that the textbooks are wrong.
 I claim only that my system works differently, and that this difference may be worth studying for those who are curious.